 During the communist era (see History and Myth), public displays of affection and sexuality were uncommon.
 Attitudes have liberalized in recent years, and such displays are customary.
-Similarly, Czechs tend to have an openness and tolerance towards sexuality, and abortion and contraceptive use are not controversial issues former communist state to legalize same-sex partnerships.
-Under the law, registered same-sex couples have the same rights as married heterosexual couples in inheritance, hospital visitation, and alimony but not in adoptions, taxation, or property ownership.
-Meanwhile, both gender identity and sexual orientation are protected categories under anti-discrimination laws.
-Observers note few reports of discrimination and violence against LGBTQ individuals, and Czechs generally express acceptance or at least tolerance of homosexuality.
+Similarly, Czechs tend to have an openness and tolerance towards sexuality, and abortion and contraceptive use are not controversial issues.